dmbarbour/wikilon/docs/AwelonLang.md

 Of course, this projection conveniently supports only one monad.
 I propose a variant of the *operational monad*, which is adaptable and extensible through the operation type, and supports local definition of effect handlers.
 See also [Operational Monad Tutorial](https://apfelmus.nfshost.com/articles/operational-monad.html) by Heinrich Apfelmus or [Free and Freer Monads](http://okmij.org/ftp/Computation/free-monad.html) by Oleg Kiselyov.
 With the operational monad, one monad is sufficient for all monadic programming use cases.

 In Awelon, we can model the operational monad by defining `yield` as our only alternative to `return`.
 Before we yield, we can place a request continuation on the data stack where our caller knows to find it.
 This provides an opportunity for intervention or interaction between computations.
-Modulo type safety, an implementation of this idea is quite simple:

         return = [none]
         yield = [[null] some]